 The cons: The main con of Logic Pro is that many professionals and job studios cite Pro Tools as their preferred DAW of choice.
 If you can master Logic, then adding Pro Tools to your skillset should be a long-term but realistic goal of where to aim next.

 Best for dialogue beginners

 Audacity is a free multi-track audio editing program that is compatible with Mac, Windows and Linux.
 The main benefit of using Audacity is that it’s a simple workstation that allows for easy destructive editing of audio files and easy conversion, which is a bonus for most.
-Spectral display is a visual godsend for any dialogue editor, and this feature alone boosts the credibility of Audacity as a free program.
+The spectral display is a visual godsend for any dialogue editor, and this feature alone boosts the credibility of Audacity as a free program.

 The pros: Audacity is free and capable of holding its own when it comes to an audio editing program for beginners and beyond.
-This software is fine for basic editing and is an excellent option for podcast or simple audio editing to a decent standard.
+This software is fine for basic editing and is an excellent option for podcasts or simple audio editing to a decent standard.

-The cons: The only option of destructive editing could be limiting in the long-term, however, if this is the method that users learn to work with then it can be utilised.
+The cons: The only option of destructive editing could be limiting in the long term, however, if this is the method that users learn to work with then it can be utilised.